Mukundan (actor)

 Mukundan Menon (born 19 July 1969) is an Indian actor who works in film, television, and stage.
 Mukundan is an alumnus of Thrissur School of Drama.

-He has starred in several hit television projects, including Jwalayayi, Sthree, Pakalmazha and Charulatha which established him as a lead actor in the Malayalam television industry and later started doing films.
+Mukundan has starred in several hit television projects, including Jwalayayi, Sthree, Pakalmazha and Charulatha which established him as a lead actor in the Malayalam television industry and later started doing films.
 He was best noted for his performance in the Mazhavil Manorama series Bhramanam.